 A diligent de-worming program is the most important element of prevention because effective de-wormer disrupts the parasite’s life cycle internally.
 The key is to kill both adult worms in the stomach and the larvae that form in the skin tissue.

 Many owners also chose to plan ahead by supplementing their horse’s diet with immune boosting natural supplements.
 “Sometimes with patients that have stagnant, non-healing summer sores, they can really benefit from being prescribed herbal medicines.
-I’ve seen many horse’s do well on the Chinese Herb Wei Qi Booster in particular,” Dr. Hustler remarked.
+I’ve seen many horse’s do well on the Chinese Herb Wei Qi Booster in particular,” Dr. Mitchell remarked.

 Treating Summer Sores